tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/italy.rst

         due in Italy (i.e., **vendor bill tax integration**);
       - Non-EU: the *buyer* sends themselves an invoice (i.e., **self-billing**).

-      Odoo exports a transaction as `TD17` if the following conditions are met:
+      CoquiAPPs exports a transaction as `TD17` if the following conditions are met:

       - Is a vendor bill;
       - At least one tax on the invoice lines targets the tax grids :ref:`VJ <italy/grids>`;